 North Fringe of Bristol Masterplan

-We are working with the West of England Combined Authority (WECA) and Bristol City Council (BCC) on a strategic infrastructure-led masterplan for the north fringe of Bristol, with the support of Atkins.
+We have worked with the West of England Combined Authority (WECA) and Bristol City Council (BCC) on a strategic infrastructure-led masterplan for the north fringe of Bristol, with the support of Atkins.

 The north fringe